World Trade Week Southern California Timeline

 60th WTW brochure

-By the 1980s, global trade through Southern California was accelerating fast—container traffic at the Ports of Los Angeles and Long Beach surged past 1.5 million TEUs annually mid‑decade, reflecting a shift toward high‑volume Pacific Rim commerce.
-At the same time, LAX expanded as a major international cargo gateway, riding the rise of long‑haul air freight that helped connect Southern California’s growing industries to markets worldwide.
+By the 1980s, global trade through Southern California was accelerating rapidly.
+Container traffic at the Ports of Los Angeles and Long Beach surged past 1.5 million TEUs annually by the middle of the decade, reflecting a shift toward high-volume Pacific Rim commerce.
+At the same time, LAX expanded as a major international cargo gateway, supporting the rise of long-haul air freight and connecting Southern California industries to markets around the world.

 1998